vandringskompis/MathTutor/README.md

 # MathApp
 MathTutor is a mathApp that lets you practice on +, -, * and /.
 Here was my sketch before I started with the code.
 I made a couple of changes to the app.
 Some layout differences, but also I changed the CustomIntervalActivity to be a fragment in the ChooseIntervalActivity.
 I also implemented the AnswerActivity directly into the QuestionActivity.
 The progressBar was only shown in the CompletedActivty.

 So far it's only in english.
+And you can't write negativ numbers in QuestionActivity....